+There are a few interesting churches and museums in and near Tagaytay.
+For art enthusiasts, Museo Orlina features the artistry of internationally acclaimed pioneer of glass sculpture in the country, Ramon Orlina.
 If you’re a history buff, you might want to check out the Geronimo Berenguer de los Reyes Jr. Museum or GBR Museum in General Trias, about 30 minutes away from Tagaytay.
 The well-curated museum contains photographic exhibits that offer a glimpse back at 19th and 20th century Philippines.
 The collection which spreads over five galleries, shows photos, antique books, and memorabilia of the country’s glorious past.

 It was interesting to see how the streets of Old Manila and landmarks around the country used to look like.
 According to museum curator Ramon Caparas of the GBR Foundation Inc., since the museum houses rare and historic items, photography is not allowed in most of the historical galleries to prevent reproduction of photos.

 Photography is allowed near the museum entrance, lobby area, hallways and some of the galleries that I found particularly interesting – the World Aviation History Exhibit, which “traces the evolution of air and space transportation from the Wright Brothers ‘Flying Machine’ to commercial and combat aircrafts, to NASA’s Lunar Roving Vehicle.”
 The exhibit contains 47 colored in-flight aircraft paintings executed by Stan Stokes, an artist from the USA who did similar paintings for the Smithsonian Institute.
 Aviation geeks will definitely love this.
 Having been to many small, not-so well maintained museums in several provinces, it’s great to know that we have quality museums like this in the country.